pskelley55/boostabilitySpotty/README.md

 ## The Scenario

 Spotify is great.
-We want to allow our users to search for artists on Spotify.
+We want our users to search for artists on Spotify.

 We want to:

-- Allow the user to search for an artist ([Spotify API reference](https://developer.spotify.com/web-api/endpoint-reference/) )
+- Create a search for a artist on spotify ([Spotify API reference](https://developer.spotify.com/web-api/endpoint-reference/) )
-- Display the top two matching artists
-- Show the two most popular albums for the artists

 ## Starting Point